Hannah Palmer Celebrates Birthday In Revealing Pink Lingerie

 “Happy birthday to the prettiest human being in the world!” commented a fourth follower.

 Hannah does not seem to mind flaunting her figure on social media.
-Not too long ago, she recently looked gorgeous in a sexy, two-piece swimsuit while she posed next to the ocean.
+Not too long ago, she recently stunned in a sexy two-piece swimsuit while she posed next to the ocean.